Deployment

 Runtime selection is --runtime docker|podman|apple (auto-detected in that order: docker, then podman, then Apple container), or the AFHTTP_CONTAINER_RUNTIME env var.
 Podman behaves like Docker (rootless, no daemon); Apple container builds linux/arm64 and is started for you (container system start) and has no compose, so on macOS the afhttp container path — not compose — is how you run a host.

-afhttp container install # prebuilt, auto runtime
+afhttp container install # prebuilt, takeover-ready

 afhttp container install --from-source # source build, auto runtime